 Promotes the development of larger-size renewable systems between 50 kilowatts and 20 megawatts in the TVA service area.
 Eligible systems include solar, wind, biomass (direct combustion or gasification) and methane recovery.

-Solar Solutions Initiative is a pilot incentive for solar projects in the Valley (>50 kW up to 1 MW DC) that use local, NABCEP-certified installers.
+Solar Solutions Initiative is a pilot incentive for solar projects within the Renewable Standard Offer program in the Valley (>50 kW up to 1 MW DC) that use local, NABCEP-certified installers.

 Encourages homes and businesses to produce renewable energy by providing technical support and incentives.
 The sources may be solar, wind, biomass or small-scale hydropower.
 The program is for systems with a generating capacity between 500 watts and 50 kilowatts.